krysp4/ADReaper/README.md

 ---

-## 📑 Master Copy-Paste Technical Reference
+## 📑 Master Tactical Reference (Explained)

-This section contains the most effective command conjugations for every module.
-Copy and adapt to your target environment.
+This section provides a deep-dive into every operational capability.
+Use these conjugations for rapid copy-paste deployment.

 ### 🔍 Infrastructure Reconnaissance (`infra`)

+**Service Discovery & Fingerprinting**
+The `infra scan` module is designed for rapid identification of Active Directory services.
+- **Fast Scan**: Targets the most common AD ports (LDAP, SMB, Kerberos, RDP).
+Essential for mapping the attack surface without over-alerting EDR/IDS.
+- **Full-Throttle**: Scans all 65,535 TCP ports.
+The `-Pn` flag skips host discovery (useful for hardened environments), and `-A` enables deep NetBIOS and LDAP RootDSE fingerprinting for exact OS detection.
+- **DNS Recon**: Uses SRV records to find all Domain Controllers, Key Distribution Centers (KDCs), and Global Catalogs in the domain.

 ```powershell
 # Fast service discovery (Primary AD ports)
 .\adreaper.exe infra scan -t 10.10.1.5 --ports 88,135,389,445,636,3389